funnymania/Progressive-Web-Assembly-App/docs/reviewMevent01.md

 Code

-✔️ Remove invisible box code from setUpQueues
+[X] Remove invisible box code from setUpQueues

 [] queues should be linked lists.